 [(3) deleted]

+(4) For the purposes of subregulation (2)(a), the reportable value of a non-financial asset of a local government is the fair value of the asset as at its last valuation date minus the following (to the extent applicable) —

+(a) the accumulated depreciation in respect of the asset subsequent to its last valuation date;

+(b) the accumulated impairment losses in respect of the asset subsequent to its last valuation date.

-(4) A local government must revalue a non-financial asset of the local government referred to in subregulation (2)(a) —
+(4A) A local government must revalue a non-financial asset of the local government referred to in subregulation (2)(a) as follows —

-(a) whenever the local government is of the opinion that the fair value of the asset is likely to be materially different from its carrying amount; and
+(a) if the asset is an investment property —

+(i) whenever required under the AAS known as AASB 140; and

-(b) in any event, within a period of no more than 5 years after the day on which the asset was last valued or revalued.
+(ii) in any event, on the day after the period of 5 years beginning on the asset’s last valuation date;

+(b) otherwise — on the day after the period of 5 years beginning on the asset’s last valuation date.

+(4B) A local government —

+(a) is not required to revalue a non-financial asset of the local government referred to in subregulation (2)(a) otherwise than as required under subregulation (4A); but

+(b) may revalue the asset earlier than is required under subregulation (4A) if the local government chooses to do so.

+(4C) A local government is not required to comply with the AAS known as AASB 136 to determine the recoverable amounts of its non-financial assets referred to in subregulation (2)(a) for an impairment indicator of a general decrease in asset values.

 (5) A non-financial asset is to be excluded from the assets of a local government if the fair value of the asset as at the date of acquisition by the local government is under $5 000.

 [Regulation 17A inserted: Gazette 20 Apr 2012 p.
 1699-700; amended: Gazette 21 Jun 2013 p.
 2451; 26 Jun 2018 p.
 2388; SL 2020/219 r.
-5.]
+5, SL 2023/158 r.
+41.]

 17B.
 CEO to take steps to protect excluded portable and attractive assets